Skip to main content

 Displaying a custom header

-The Web SDK supports displaying a custom header above your card feed for stream containers created using the launch or embed methods, it has no effect for singleCard stream containers.
+The Web SDK supports displaying a custom header above your card feed for stream containers created using the launch or embed methods.
+It has no effect for singleCard stream containers.

 Resizing standalone embeds to fit content